 Stay Strong, Stay Healthy

-A ten week strength training program that is designed for middle-age and older adults.
+8-week strength training program that is designed for middle-age and older adults.
 Participation in regular strengthening exercises helps build muscle and increase bone density, thereby helping to prevent frailty and osteoporosis.
 The goal of this program is to improve health and quality of life for each participant.
-Each Stay Strong, Stay Healthy session will include a warm up, simple strengthening exercises with or without weights, and cool down stretches.
+Each Stay Strong, Stay Healthy session will include a warm-up, simple strengthening exercises with or without weights, and cool-down stretches.

 Food From the Farm